freshwinded/Quip/README.md

 	Place quip.css in the same folder as quip.py and define some simple sytax:

 	variable = value

-	variable can be whatever you want, this is what you will but in your css.
+	variable can be whatever you want, this is what you will put in your css.

 	value can be whatever you want